aleksejs1/ari/README.md

 - Cron-based background jobs (notifications)
 - Designed for self-hosting from day one

-The architecture favors **clarity, correctness, and long-term maintainability** over early optimization or premature distribution.

 ---
 ## Project status & expectations

-Ari is an **early but functional project**.
+Ari is in an **active stabilization phase**.

-- This is a **solo-developed** project.
-- Development is active and happens at a sustainable pace.
-- The core architecture and data model are in place.
+- The core architecture and data model are in place and expanding.
-- Key features such as contacts, audit logs, and notifications already exist and are working.
+- Key features (Contacts, Relations, History, Notifications) are functional.
-- There are **no fixed deadlines**, and breaking changes are still possible.
+- The UI is becoming more coherent with the addition of dashboards, settings, and inline editing.

-Ari is **not production-ready yet**, and some areas require further work (performance, imports, self-hosting polish).
+However, Ari is **not production-ready yet**:
-However, the project already delivers real value and is actively evolving.

-If you are looking for a polished, feature-complete CRM today, Ari is probably not for you.
+- Performance optimization for large datasets is ongoing.
+- Import queues are needed for massive Google Contact lists.
+- Breaking changes are still possible as the domain model matures.

-If you care about **data reliability, transparent history, and trustworthy notifications**, and are comfortable with an evolving system — Ari may be worth following or experimenting with early.
+If you care about **data reliability, transparent history, and trustworthy notifications**, and are comfortable with an evolving system — Ari is worth following.